Eniola-Oluwashola/portfolio/README.md

 4. Review SwiftCargo NG's operations directly, since it ranks worst on both on-time rate and damage rate, even though the gap to other suppliers is small.
 5. Study what FastTrack Logistics does differently to reach a 34.9% on-time rate, and test whether that approach can be applied to other suppliers.
 6. Set a clear on-time delivery target and track progress against it monthly, since the current 34% rate leaves substantial room for improvement before reaching an acceptable service level.

-**Business Impact**

-This dashboard enabled the business to:

-- Track $1.06 billion in shipment value across 4,200 shipments.
-- Identify that only 34% of shipments arrive on time across the entire portfolio.
-- Pinpoint SwiftCargo NG as the weakest supplier on both on-time rate and damage rate.
-- Reveal that Textiles has the worst on-time performance of any product category at 29.73%.
-- Show that damage rates stay consistent across suppliers and products, pointing to a shared operational cause.
-- Replace fragmented shipment tracking with one view of supplier, product, and delivery performance.

 **Business Impact Statement**